 All 7K records will be used for model training, testing and refinement.
 Following a standard Machine Learning workflow process the dataset is split in a 80:20 ratio for training:testing.

 Using the Kubeflow Notebooks (described below), a basic classifier model can be created and used to identify and remove unnecessary highly correlated features.
 As discussed above, dimensionality reduction is also an important consideration in improving XAI output.
-Thus a ’sub-experiment’ will first take place to obtain pinpoint the 20 most important features in the this classification example.
+Thus a ’sub-experiment’ will first take place to obtain pinpoint the 20 most important features in this classification example.
 The results of this pre-XAI metrics exercise will be used to limit the number of features processed in the ’main’ set of experiments.

 Taking comparative NN fraud detection experiments from (Sinanc et al., 2021) and (Anowar & Sadaoui, 2020), an ideal target performance threshold of close to >=

 0.80 and >= 0.85 will apply for F1 and Recall respectively.
-This will ensure that a performant NN model has been created prior to the measurements of the results from the experiments on the separate interpretability frameworks.
+This will ensure that a performant NN model has been created before the measurements of the results from the experiments on the separate interpretability frameworks.

 The 1,400 records in the test data block will subsequently be sub-divided into 20 batches for use in the research experiments to generate a table of numerical outputs against the following metrics (elaborated in Section 3.2.4 this submission);